Apr 7, 2020 7:00 AM CET

 The shareholders of Tele2 AB (publ) are hereby invited to the Annual General Meeting on Monday 11 May 2020 at 15.00 CEST at Tele2’s premises on Torshamnsgatan 17 in Kista, Stockholm.
 The doors open for shareholders at 14.40 CEST.

 Shareholders who wish to attend the Annual General Meeting shall

 Shareholders shall in their notice to attend state name, personal identification number or company registration number, address, phone number and number of advisors, if applicable.
 Shareholders whose shares are registered in the names of nominees must temporarily re-register such shares in their own name in order to be entitled to attend the Annual General Meeting.
-In order for such re-registration to be completed on Monday 29 April 2019 the shareholder must inform their nominees well before that day.
+In order for such re-registration to be completed on Tuesday 5 May 2020, the shareholder must inform their nominees well before that day.
 Shareholders attending by a proxy or a representative should send documents of authorisation to the mail address above well before the Annual General Meeting.
-Information regarding proxy services, as well as a template proxy form is available on the company's website www.tele2.com under the heading “Annual General Meeting 2019”, found under the section “Governance”.
+Information regarding proxy services, as well as a template proxy form is available on the company’s website www.tele2.com under the heading “Annual General Meeting 2020”, found under the section “Governance”.
 No later than 15 April 2020 there will also be information regarding on how shareholders can postal vote including a postal vote template, available on the company’s website.

 RESOLUTIONS PROPOSED BY THE NOMINATION COMMITTEE